-The idea of holding sprint sessions to develop standards for official st= atistics is fairly new, but already it seems to have a lot of promise.
-This= approach can considerably reduce development time (and probably cost =E2= =80=93 but hard data on this are not really available).
-This note sets out = the experiences and lessons learned from the five sprint sessions held to d= ate, in the context of projects overseen by the High-Level Group on the Mod= ernisation of Statistical Production and Services (HLG).
-It also makes reco= mmendations for the conduct of future sprint sessions in the context of sta= tistical standards development.
+The idea of holding sprint sessions to develop standards for official st= atistics is fairly new, but has already shown its ability to considerably r= educe development time and cost.
+This section sets out the experiences and = lessons learned from the sprint sessions held to date, in the context of pr= ojects overseen by the High-Level Group for the Modernization of Official S= tatistics (HLG-MOS).
+It also makes recommendations for the conduct of futur= e sprint sessions in the context of developing statistical standards.

 What is a sprint?

-During a sprint, participants break down the task to be accomplished int= o small components, each of which can be resolved in one or two hours by a = small group of two to five people.
-This means that sprints involve a lot of= parallel working, and that one person can not be involved in everything.
-T= he aim is to build on the best ideas and experiences of all participants to= reach an outcome that is =E2=80=9Cowned=E2=80=9D by all.
-This outcome is s= eldom exactly the one envisaged at the start of the sprint, as ideas should= evolve through the sprint process, however, it should be at least as usefu= l, and probably better as a result.
+During a sprint, participants break down the task to be accomplished int= o small components, each of which can be resolved in one or two hours by a = small group.
+Sprints involve a lot of parallel working, so one person canno= t be involved in everything.
+The aim is to build on the best ideas and expe= riences of all participants to reach an outcome that is =E2=80=9Cowned=E2= =80=9D by all.
+This outcome is seldom exactly the one envisaged at the star= t of the sprint, as ideas evolve through the sprint process.
+However, it sh= ould be at least as useful and probably better as a result.

 The optimal duration of a sprint therefore depends to a large extent on = the newness of the topic, the prior level of understanding of the sprint pr= ocess by participants, and the familiarity of the sprint master with the to= pic and the issues to be discussed.